12. Natasha V. Broodie (Caribbean ) [Living in The USA]

 A: Joining us today is Ana Sophia Hofmeyr, who is a lecturer at Kansai University.
 How are you doing today, Ana?

 B: I'm doing great.
 Chris, thank you so much for having me.

 What motivated your research project?

 I wanted to look at how initiatives in domestic campus were fostering interculturally competent students.
 So really, my main question it was, does internationalization at home?
 So these initiatives on domestic campuses have the potential to generate intercultural competence in domestic students?
 And if they do, what are the circumstances for its production?

 Well, if you're, if you're talking about at the higher education level, I really think that, you know, in terms, so actually, students attitudes towards intercultural contact were fairly high.
-Students showed curiosity shouldn't show openness.
-And there's really a lot saying, there's a lot of literature and a lot of in the news, you see it in Japan as well, that there's this inward looking use in Japan, which is not necessarily the case, students seem to want to interact with national students.
+Students showed curiosity, students showed openness.
+And there's really a lot saying, there's a lot of literature and a lot of in the news, you see it in Japan as well, that there's this inward looking use in Japan, which is not necessarily the case, students seem to want to interact with international students.
 I think if I had the budget, rather than motivation, I'd really focus on increasing student's understanding of other cultures, their intercultural knowledge and skills, other than language skills, because I think most of the budget does go to foreign language skills at the moment.
 But the reason why there was such a gap between intercultural motivation, and what students actually did was that students had almost no confidence in their knowledge about other cultures and in their skills to be able to communicate with other cultures.
 So actually, if I had the money, that's that's where I would invest it, I guess.